 Diagnostic mammograms and breast ultrasounds are performed at TRA Olympia – on Lilly and Carol Milgard Breast Center.

 A board-certified radiologist specializing in breast imaging will interpret images from your exam.
-A final report of your exam will be forwarded within 24-48 hours to your referring health care provider.
+A final report of your exam will be forwarded within 3 business days to your referring health care provider.
 The images are digitally archived and easily available to you or your health care provider as needed.

 Results of your screening mammogram will be mailed to you.
 Should your screening mammogram results recommend further imaging, we will contact you.
 Learning of an abnormal result can make anyone anxious.
 However, try not to panic.
 A vast majority of breast abnormalities are benign (not cancer).
 Nevertheless, serious attention is paid to every abnormality and we will assist in getting you the level of care needed.